imLogM/GrabCut/README.md

  * is possible to segment multi objects?

  ## Attention
- You need to change "OpenCV_DIR", "OpenCV_LIB_DIR", "OpenCV_INCLUDE_DIRS" in "CMakeList.txt".
+ In order to compile, you need to change "OpenCV_DIR", "OpenCV_LIB_DIR", "OpenCV_INCLUDE_DIRS" in "CMakeList.txt".